 Kiki Smith is not primarily known for her photography.
 But I was asked if I might produce a collotype edition of one of her 35mm color slides.
 To do so with the wild and uncontrollable collotype was scary, so I cheated a bit; I had screened color separations made, from which I made collotype plates that were easier to ink and print consistently (this process historically was called Aquatone.)

 Photographer Accra Shepp asked me to help him print Atlas, a book of literal leaves sandwiched under a thin and transparent layer of handmade paper.
 Needless to say, it was a challenge.
-The collotypes of Accra's in the show are printers proofs from Atlas, made prior to the final printing on the leaf paper.
+Most of the collotypes of Accra's in the show are printers proofs from Atlas, made prior to the final printing on the leaf paper.

 The remainder of the photographs are modern digital pigment prints.
 Here the digital file on the computer hard drive can be considered analogous to the printing plate.
 The print head does not even touch the paper as it moves back and forth; it spits drops of ink across a narrow gap between it and the paper, which is moved line by line in perfect synchronization with the head.
 For this reason, it can print on certain coarse media that would baffle lithography, but it's very thin layer of liquid ink tends to sink into paper and get lost.
 Therefore, most inkjet papers are coated, obscuring, to some extent, the real stuff beneath.